 What is an exclusion?
-1

-What is a fixed term exclusion?
-1

-My child has been given a fixed term exclusion-what happens now?
-1

-How do I express my views about an exclusion?
-1

-What happens during an exclusion?
-2

-What happens after a fixed term exclusion?
-2

-What is a permanent exclusion?
-2

-My child has been permanently excluded from school-what happens now?
-2

-What decisions can school governors make?
-3

-My child's permanent exclusion has been upheld-how can I have the decision reviewed?
-3

-Independent Review Panel 3

-What happens after the Independent Review Panel meeting?
-3

-How will my child get back into another school?
-3

-Guide to making representations to school governors 4

-Other support and advice contact details 4
+1 What is a fixed term exclusion?
+1 My child has been given a fixed term exclusion-what happens now?
+1 How do I express my views about an exclusion?
+1 What happens during an exclusion?
+2 What happens after a fixed term exclusion?
+2 What is a permanent exclusion?
+2 My child has been permanently excluded from an academy-what happens now?
+2 What decisions can governors of academies make?
+3 My child's permanent exclusion has been upheld-how can I have the decision reviewed?
+3 Independent Review Panel 3 What happens after the Independent Review Panel meeting?
+3 How will my child get back into another academy/school?
+3 Guide to making representations to academy governors 4 Other support and advice contact details 4